o3de/o3de.org/content/docs/learning-guide/tutorials/input-and-movement/grid-based-movement.md

 ## Prerequisites

+- Basic working knowledge of the [Script Canvas Editor](/docs/user-guide/scripting/script-canvas/).
-You will need to have a project built from the standard project template or one that contains the Gems in the standard template.
+- A project built from the standard project template or one that contains the Gems in the standard template.

 ## Steps